gianlucaparadise/telegraf-calendar-telegram/README.md

 - `monthNames`: month names
 - `minDate`: minimum selectable date (there is a setter on Calendar object, too)
 - `maxDate`: maximum selectable date (there is a setter on Calendar object, too)
+- `hideIgnoredWeeks`: hide a week if all days of a week can't be selected

 Example